yanei11/sheep_ast/manual/Framework.md

 In {SheepAst::Let Let} object, there is record function.

 This function allow user to record specified string.
 This function uses {SheepAst::DataStore DataStore} object.
 Please see the yard page for the usage.

+# Include Handler

+In {SheepAst::Let Let} object, there is include function.

+This function allows user to switch to analyze another file.
+For example, if there is `#include "xxx.hh"` strings while parsing, framework provides way to switch to analyze xxx.hh from the given paths.